danydguezperez/FiltDeTox/hhmer_tx_VenomZone/hhmer_tx_VenomZone-README.md

 This Python script processes HMMER search results and produces a summarized mapping of ORFs (Open Reading Frames) to their corresponding toxin families.
 Additionally, it generates a final report with the total count of unique ORFs.

 **Key Steps of the Script**:

 1.	**Input Data**:
-•	**hhmer_Tx_fam_hits.csv**: The input file containing ORFs grouped under different toxin family columns.
+-	**hhmer_Tx_fam_hits.csv**: The input file containing ORFs grouped under different toxin family columns.
-•	This file must be in the same directory as the script.
+-	This file must be in the same directory as the script.

 2.	**Processing ORF-to-Toxin Mapping**:
-•	Reads the input file (**hhmer_Tx_fam_hits.csv**).
+-	Reads the input file (**hhmer_Tx_fam_hits.csv**).
-•	For each toxin family (column in the file), it extracts the ORFs.
+-	For each toxin family (column in the file), it extracts the ORFs.
-•	Skips any empty values or invalid rows.
+-	Skips any empty values or invalid rows.
-•	Combines families for duplicate ORFs:
+-	Combines families for duplicate ORFs:
-•	If an ORF belongs to multiple families, the family names are joined by semicolons (;).
+-	If an ORF belongs to multiple families, the family names are joined by semicolons (;).

 3.	**Output 1**:
-•	Creates a new file **hhmer_Tx_orf_mapping.csv**.
+-	Creates a new file **hhmer_Tx_orf_mapping.csv**.
-•	This file contains two columns:
+-	This file contains two columns:
-•	ORF: Unique ORFs from the input.
+-	ORF: Unique ORFs from the input.
-•	ToxinFamily: Corresponding toxin family (or families) for each ORF.
+-	ToxinFamily: Corresponding toxin family (or families) for each ORF.

 4.	**Appending ORF Statistics**:
-•	Calculates the **total unique ORFs**:
+-	Calculates the **total unique ORFs**:
-•	Excludes rows with "No matches found".
+-	Excludes rows with **"No matches found"**.
-•	Ensures the header or invalid rows are skipped.
+-	Ensures the header or invalid rows are skipped.
-•	Appends this count as a final line to the **hhmer_Tx_fam_hits_stats.txt** file.
+-	Appends this count as a final line to the **hhmer_Tx_fam_hits_stats.txt** file.
-•	Example of the appended line:
+-	Example of the appended line:

 ```
 Total Unique ORFs hhmer Tx hits: 15
 ```

 **Outputs**:
 1.	**hhmer_Tx_orf_mapping.csv**:
-•	A clean file mapping ORFs to their toxin families.
+-	A clean file mapping ORFs to their toxin families.
 2.	**hhmer_Tx_fam_hits_stats.txt**:
-•	Contains counts of ORFs per toxin family (previously generated).
+-	Contains counts of ORFs per toxin family (previously generated).
-•	Adds a final line summarizing the **total unique ORFs** found.
+-	Adds a final line summarizing the **total unique ORFs** found.

 **Execution Flow**:
 1. The script processes the input file **hhmer_Tx_fam_hits.csv**.